INSIGHT-Russia says many coronavirus patients died of other causes. Some disagree.

 Those cases occurred "as a result of an obvious alternative reason, such as vascular catastrophe (heart attacks and strokes), late-stage malignant diseases ... and other incurable diseases," it said.
 The Moscow Health Department said the way Russia counted coronavirus deaths was more accurate than other countries and cited the benefits of a nationwide testing program which has seen over 7 million tests done.

 "And as far as I know, right now, the party line says ... that Russia's death toll must be as low as possible."
-The Kremlin did not respond to a request for comment on individual cases or whether Russia was deliberately keeping the official death toll down.
+The Kremlin said Russia's use of autopsies in determining the cause of death sets it apart from many Western countries, where this is not done.

-Tatyana Golikova, Russia's deputy prime minister, has denied any falsification of statistics.
+"We're not hiding anything.
+The cause of death is determined by an autopsy.
+It's specifically the autopsy that allows us to produce an accurate judgment, on the basis of which cause of death can differ," Kremlin spokesman Dmitry Peskov said in an emailed response to questions.
 Unlike most countries, Russia relies on a postmortem analysis to decide whether the death of an infected person was caused by the virus.

 Some doctors, however, say the distinction is arbitrary.
 "Simply put, no one ever dies 'from' a virus.
 People die from complications resulting from a virus," Alexey Erlikh, head of the intensive cardiac care unit at Moscow's Hospital 29, which has been designated to treat coronavirus, said.